jfranp/Focusable/README.md

 **Backend sync** would move from the mock interceptor to a real API with authentication, and I'd add a `WorkManager`-based sync queue that retries on failure and batches uploads when connectivity is restored.

-**Background operation** would require a foreground service with a persistent notification showing session status.
+**Background operation** would require a foreground service with a persistent notification showing session, a workmanager service would run on the background with the sensors.
 The `FocusSessionController` already manages its own coroutine scope, so it could live inside a service without major refactoring.

 **Multiple sensor sources** (GPS for location-based focus zones, screen usage tracking, app usage stats) could be added by implementing new `Sampler` interfaces in the data layer and combining their telemetry in the controller.
 The domain layer wouldn't need to change.

-The modular structure means each of these could be developed and tested independently without touching unrelated code.
+Also, for a bigger production level project it might make sense to change up the module structure.
+Instead of dividing according to clean layers at the top level, it might make more sense to divide modules according to features, with clean layers inside of them.

 ## Session-driven theming

+I made a little dynamic behavior where the app changes theme/color according to session status.asd

 The app uses two Material 3 color schemes: